grecuandrei/League-of-OOP/README.md

 			playGame:

-			The playGame method uses the InputFile to read all the data that it needs and store the map in a map instance and heroes in an array of heroes.
+			The playGame method uses the InputFile to read all the data that it needs and store the map in a map instance, heroes in an array of heroes, same for angels.

-			In a for after the number of rounds, first the players move accordingly.
+			In a for after the number of rounds, first the players take the overtime damage.

-			Then the overtime damage is applied.
+			Then they choose a strategy and move on the map.

 			Next, we try to match every player to see if they have the same coordinates as a another player.
-If so, they fight.
+If so, they fight. (in the battles method)

 			If they fight, first we calculate the base damage inflicted to one another.

 			Then we calculate the damage, using Double Dispatch [1], for the heroes that are fighting.

-			Apply the damage, level them up and reset the hp if needed.
+			Apply the damage, level them up and reset the hp if needed or notify the magician if they are dead.

+			Before the end of the round, the angels come in play and the magician is notified accordingly. (applyAngels method)

-			At the end of the rounds, print the output in the OutputFile.
+			At the end of every round, print the output in the OutputFile.

 			moveHero: